Francia: Divided empire, after 840

-Subsequently, at the Treaty of Mersen (870) the partitions were recast, to the detriment of Lotharingia.
-On 12 December 884, Charles the Fat (son of Louis the German) reunited most of the Carolingian Empire, aside from Burgundy.
-In late 887, his nephew Arnulf of Carinthia revolted and assumed the title as King of the East Franks.
-Charles retired and soon died on 13 January 888.

-Odo, Count of Paris was chosen to rule in the west, and was crowned the next month.
+In 870 the Treaty of Meerssen partitioned Lotharingia.
+In 884 Charles the Fat (son of Louis the German) reunited most of the Carolingian Empire, aside from Burgundy.
+In 887 his nephew Arnulf of Carinthia revolted and assumed the title as King of the East Franks.
+Charles died in January 888, and Odo, Count of Paris, was chosen to rule in the west.
 At this point, West Francia was composed of Neustria in the west and in the east by Francia proper, the region between the Meuse and the Seine.
-The Carolingians were restored ten years later in West Francia, and ruled until 987, when the last Frankish King, Louis V, died.
+The Carolingians were restored ten years later in West Francia and ruled until 987, when the last Frankish King Louis V died.